chrisoconnell/story_generator/README.md

 Each summary page will be expanded into a story html page that is written to the `stories` directory.
 The name of the directory that contains your summaries, will be the name of the directory that contains your stories.

+You can add to the story at any time by adding more pages to the summaries directory and re-running the script.
+The script will only expand the pages that have not been expanded yet.

 ## Setup
 This script uses Grok as the LLM.
 You will need to set up an X.ai account at https://accounts.x.ai/sign-up.
 Once signed in, you will need to go to the API console, add some funds to your account, and create an API key.
 This key should look like xai-blahblahblah...